Olive Oil Properties, Ingredients and Types of Olive Oil

 Olive Oil Properties – Olive Oil Ingredients – Olive Oil Types

 Sun, stone, drought, silence and solitude: these are the five ingredients that, according to folk traditions, create the ideal habitat for the olive tree.
 We treasure extra-virgin olive oil for its nutritional and salutary virtues.
 Researchers reports show that extra-virgin olive oil is the most digestible of the edible fats: it helps to assimilate vitamins A, D and K; it contains so-called essential acids that cannot be produced by our own bodies; it slows down the aging process; and it helps bile, liver and intestinal functions.
-It is also valued for its culinary virtues and organoleptic properties as well: flavour (sapor), bouquet (aroma), and colour (colour)
+The olive oil is also valued for its culinary virtues and organoleptic properties as well: flavour (sapor), bouquet (aroma), and colour (color).

-- Olive oil has a minimum organoleptic rating of 5,5, a maximum of 2% acidity and is untreated.
+• Olive oil: has a minimum organoleptic rating of 5,5, a maximum of 2% acidity and is untreated.

-- The production of all other olive oils involves treatments.
+• The production of all other olive oils involves treatments.

 The price of extra-virgin olive oil varies greatly.
 Two factors are influential: where the olives are grown and which harvesting methods are implemented.
-Certain locations yield more bountiful harvests; consequently their oil is sold for less.
+Certain locations yield more bountiful harvests; consequently their olive oil is sold for less.
 Olive trees planted near the sea can produce up to 20 times more fruit than those planted inland, in hilly areas like Tuscany.
-It is in these land-locked areas that the olive trees’ habitat is pushed to the extreme; if the conditions were just a little more severe, the trees would not survive.
+It is in these land-locked areas that the olive trees’ habitat is pushed to the extreme; if the conditions were just a little more severe, the olive trees would not survive.
 Extra-virgin oils produced from these trees have higher organoleptic scores.

 Olive Oil Ingredients